Kernix13/rural-homestead/sheds-cabins1.md

 2. https://thetinylife.com/living-in-a-shed/

-- One big advantage of the prefab shed option is that these structures are so prevalent that in many places you can just drop one off and you’re good
+- One big advantage of the prefab shed option is that these structures are so prevalent that in many places you can just drop one off and you're good
 - You can get water to most properties without much hassle.
-Of the three main utilities, water is the simplest because it’s not terribly complicated or pose much risks - cash for the permits and the install, run it to a frost proof hydrant and get your inspections if needed
+Of the three main utilities, water is the simplest because it's not terribly complicated or pose much risks - cash for the permits and the install, run it to a frost proof hydrant and get your inspections if needed

 > 2nd time I've seen this: **get your shed pad graded**